Federal Minimum Wage Through History, Plus Sundry Thoughts

 Why Not Implement a Real Minimum Wage?

-For the sake of argument, let’s take a neutral position in this matter and base our opinion strictly on facts; as mentioned above, one single individual just might make it with the new wage of $7.25, although the task would be daunting.
+For the sake of argument, let’s take a neutral position in this matter and base our opinion strictly on facts; as mentioned above, one single individual just might make it with the established wage of $7.25 per hour, although the task would be daunting.
 He or she would need a very cheap room somewhere with abundant public transportation.

 But what about families?
 Of course, a family simply could not survive on such an amount.
 So why don’t our enlightened politicians offer a “real” (feasible) minimum wage of, let’s say, $25,000 a year?
 The reason is simple: businesses would not hire heads of households for such a price; it’s too onerous.
 Instead, they would hire illegal aliens, reduce the number of workers or simply outsource the job.